History of Pleasant Grove's Mining Disaster

 Men told of stepping into slight niches and blocking themselves in with their own clothing to escape the gas.
 The rescue of the men trapped inside continued all night with family standing as close to the mine as allowed.
 Mothers, wives, and children watching as one by one a man would struggle to the top and exit the mine.
 They would gather the miner close and hurry home relieved that their little family had been spared the fate of the families of those 89 that never made it out.

-Most of the ones that died are buried in the small Pleasant Grove cemetery.
+Many of the ones that died are buried in the small Pleasant Grove cemetery.
 The cemetery that is right outside the entrance to the #3 mine.
 The cemetery is located directly across the street from the Pleasant Grove Methodist Church.
 Tombstones that state that men like B.T.
-Dobbs a thirty three year old man were killed in the Woodward Iron Company’s #3-coalmine explosion November 22, 1922.
+Dobbs a thirty-three-year-old man were killed in the Woodward Iron Company’s #3-coalmine explosion November 22, 1922.

-Young men like Hugh Connell who was just twenty-four and men like fifty eight year old D. A. Buzbee all left families grieving their loss.
+Young men like Hugh Connell who was just twenty-four and men like fifty-eight-year-old D. A. Busby (Andy) all left families grieving their loss.